Skip to main content

 Hunters wishing to bowhunt for big game must present either:

-2. Proof that they previously held a New York State bowhunting license or stamp issued in 1980 or later; if proof is from prior to 1980, they must take an additional 7-hour minimum bowhunter education course.
+2. Proof that they previously held a New York State bowhunting license or stamp issued in 1980 or later; if proof is from prior to 1980, they must take a bowhunter education certification course.

 Mandatory Crossbow Requirement